-Looking to buy a new lens for your Canon camera?
+If you've gone to all the trouble of choosing the best Canon camera, you need the right lenses to go with it.
 Whether you’ve outgrown your kit lens and are looking to upgrade your system, or just want to take your photography in a new direction, you'll find all the best Canon camera lenses right here.

-While a crucial advantage of any EOS DSLR is that the lenses are interchangeable – you can select the ideal type for any shooting scenario, and swap the lens on your camera in a matter of seconds – the choice of lenses on offer can feel overwhelming.
+Whether you're using a DSLR or mirrorless system (find out more about DSLR vs mirrorless in our handy guide), a crucial advantage of any EOS camera is that the lenses are interchangeable – you can select the ideal type for any shooting scenario, and swap the lens on your camera in a matter of seconds.
+Of course, that can make the choice of lenses on offer can feel a bit overwhelming.

 Read more: The best cheap Canon camera deals right now

-As one of the world’s top manufacturers of DSLRs, Canon unsurprisingly makes a mighty selection of lenses for its EOS cameras.
-They range from very affordable, entry-level options to top-flight lenses that cater to the world’s most discerning professional photographers.
+With Canon producing some of the best DSLR and best mirrorless camera models on the market, it unsurprisingly also makes a mighty selection of lenses for its EOS cameras.
+They range from very affordable, entry-level options to top-flight lenses that cater to the world’s most discerning professional camera shooters.

-There’s no shortage of different types either, with everything from ultra-wide-angle lenses to massive telephoto zooms, and specialised options like fisheye and tilt-and-shift lenses in Canon EF and EF-S mount fittings.
-So how do you pick the best Canon lens for you?
+There’s no shortage of different types either, with everything from landscape-friendly Canon wide-angle lenses to massive Canon telephoto lenses, and specialized options like fisheye and tilt-shift lenses in both EF and EF-S mount fittings.
+So how do you pick the best lens for you?

 Which Canon camera lens should I buy?